-The Site 7 - Wilson would interconnect an upgraded Wilson Substation via an approximately 2.3 mile-long, double-circuit 230 kV transmission line collocated with an optical ground wire.
-The Site 7 - Wilson, TPSS and approximately 0.5 mile of the double-circuit 230 kV transmission line were previously analyzed within the Merced to Fresno Section Project EIS/EIR; however, a lattice steel telecommunication microwave tower, approximately 100 and 120 feet tall, at the TPSS as well as an optical ground wire collocated on the double-circuit 230 kV transmission line would be required.
-Therefore, this analysis will only include the additional lattice steel telecommunication microwave tower at the TPSS, an additional 2 miles of double-circuit 230 kV power line, a collocated optical ground wire and the upgrade of the existing Wilson 230 kV Substation to a 4-Bay BAAH within the fenceline of the existing substation.
-See Figure 2-22 and 2-23.
+Site 7 - Wilson would interconnect an upgraded Wilson Substation via an approximately 2.5 milelong, double-circuit 230 kV transmission line collocated with an OPGW and buried fiber optic cable .
+The Site 7 - Wilson, TPSS and approximately 0.5 mile of the double-circuit 230 kV transmission line were previously analyzed within the Merced to Fresno Section Project EIS/EIR.
+Therefore, this analysis will only include an additional 2 miles of double-circuit 230 kV power line, a collocated OPGW, fiber optic cable within the Tie-Line right-of-way, and the upgrade of the existing Wilson 230 kV Substation to a four-Bay BAAH within the fenceline of the existing substation.
+See Figures 2-23 and 2-24.